AI Writing Tools for Emails and Social Media: 2026 Guide

 5. Use voice-to-text with AI refinement: Speak naturally, let AI polish

-"I ditched my laptop for client meetings after getting comfortable with CleverType," says consultant Maya Patel.
-"I can now take notes and send follow-up emails directly from my phone that are actually better than what I'd write on my laptop."
+"I ditched my laptop for most client meetings after getting comfortable with CleverType," says consultant Maya Patel.
+"I can now take notes and send follow-up emails directly from my phone that are actually better than what I'd write on my laptop.
+Clients are often impressed by how quickly I can send them detailed, polished recaps while we're still in the parking lot."

 Privacy and Security Considerations